1,000+ Opportunities

 When we come together to invest in justice, we can make an even bigger impact.
 Learn more about becoming a changemaker by joining Fellows GIVE.

-Based on current listing details, eligibility includes: Non-profit organizations in Allegheny County, PA, working to close the justice gap through innovative legal assistance programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations in Allegheny County, PA, working to close the justice gap through innovative legal assistance programs.
+Confirm the full requirements in the official notice before applying.